-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply assets with relation to water. the Umbumbulu pipeline to Design brief completed.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
+Umbumbulu Pump Station A booster pump is required to increase the capacity of the Umbumbulu pipeline to serve future demands in Umbumbulu and the Greater Eston area.
+Designed to deliver approximately 23 Mt/day at 98 m pumping head.
+This requires four (4) pumps, three duty and one standby.
+Design brief completed.
 Anticipated date of completion is 2026.
 R125,000,000 (subject to review).
-Budget (subject to review): Municipality.
-Beneficiaries are Ward 100 in eThekwini Municipality Outcome 6: An efficient, competitive and responsive economic infrastructure 4: Maintenance and supply SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply in terms of the MDG. - Operation and maintenance of assets with relation to water.
-Impendle Bulk Water Supply Scheme The area of Impendle has unreliable sources of water and many small run-off- river abstraction and borehole schemes.
+Ward 4 in Mkhambathini Municipality.
+Beneficiaries are Ward 100 in eThekwini Municipality and Wards 4, 5, and 6 in Mkhambathini Municipality. and responsive economic 4: Maintenance and supply SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
+Impendle Bulk Water Supply Scheme The area of Impendle has unreliable sources of water and many small run-off-river abstraction and borehole schemes.
 This project will increase the level of assurance of supply to the community of Impendle as requested by Umgungundlovu District Municipality.
 In preliminary design.
 Anticipated date of completion is 2026.
 Total Project Cost: R200,000,000 (subject to review).
-Budget (subject to review): 2017/2018 R10,000,000 2021/2023 R40,000,000 2022/2023 R40,000,000 2022/2023 R75,000,000 2022/2025 R52,500,000 2025/2026 R12,000,000 Impendle Municipality.
+Budget (subject to review): 2016/2017 - R10,000,000 2021/2022 - R10,000,000 2022/2023 - R40,000,000 2023/2024 - R75,000,000 2024/2025 - R52,500,000 2025/2026 - R12,000,000 Impendle Municipality.
 Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured